Peter French

 Peter French (April 30, 1849 – December 26, 1897) was an American rancher.
-The community of Frenchglen, Oregon, was partially named for him.
+The community of Frenchglen, Oregon, was partially named for him (a portmanteau of his surname and that of his employer, Dr. Hugh James Glenn).

 Early life

 Peter French was born John William French in Missouri on April 30, 1849.
 In 1850, his father moved the family to Colusa County, California, a town located in the Sacramento Valley, to begin a small ranch.
 Finding there was not enough room for small ranch operations due to Spanish land grants, French's father uprooted his family once again and traveled north in the valley.
 French's father began a sheep ranch which became very successful; however, as French grew older, he found that the work was not exciting or challenging enough for him.

 French moved southward to Jacinto, California, where he met and accepted employment as a horse breaker with Dr. Hugh James Glenn, a wealthy stockman and wheat baron.
 French was a quick learner and good worker, and in a few months he was promoted to foreman.
 The Spanish-speaking vaqueros liked and respected French, as he learned their language.
 At some point in his employment with Glenn, French assumed the name "Peter".

 Glenn had expanded his assets as widely as possible in the area, and began to scout new areas for his profitable markets.
 In 1872, he sent French to Oregon with 1,200 head of Shorthorn cattle, a handful of vaqueros, and a Chinese cook.
 He ended up in southeastern Oregon to find vast grasslands amid the arid high desert.

 Upon his arrival in the Catlow valley, French and his men came upon a poor prospector named Porter.
 Porter sold his small herd of cattle to French, and with the sale of his cattle went his squatter's rights to the west side of the Steens Mountain and his "P" brand.
 As French ventured further, he found the Blitzen Valley, where the Donner und Blitzen River snaked northward 40 mi to Malheur Lake.
 This became his favorite spot, where he set up his base camp.
 He built shelters for his herd, line cabins, and bunkhouses for his men.
 Thus, the P Ranch was born.